 ADHD

 Everyone is distracted or unable to concentrate at some time or another.
 We are all impulsive at times, too.
-However, in ADHD, these characteristics are so strong and frequent that they cause problems in everyday life.
+However, in ADHD, these characteristics are so intense and frequent that they cause problems in everyday life.

 Register for an intake